 - Multiply it by 100 to know the keyword density

-If you have 1000 words on a page and used your primary or target keyword 5 times then here’s how to calculate your keyword density.
+If you have 2000 words on a page and used your primary keyword 10 times, then here’s how to calculate your keywords density.

 0.005 * 100 = 0.5

-Now, let me say.. according to many people, 0.5 keyword density is really really low.
-You can’t rank higher in search results for your keywords with such a low keyword density, right?
+But there’s something else you should take note of.
+According to many people, 0.5 density is really really low.
+You can’t rank higher in search results for your keywords with such a low density, right?

-If you are using 2 or 3 word phrases as your target keywords, then the keyword density doesn’t really matter.
+If you are using 2 or 3 word phrases (such as long tail keywords) as your target keywords, then the keyword density doesn’t really matter.
 Long tail keywords always have a great edge of getting more traffic from search engines because they have a combination of several keywords.
-So by this logic, having 0.5 keyword density for 2 to 3 word keywords is the BEST bet.

 See, if you are a beginner and want to increase search engine traffic to your websites, you definitely have to focus on two things.